johnwickluvr/johnwickluvr/README.md

 ✦ My main interests are currently UTMV and PHIGHTING! i luv u guys pls int!!!
 I'm autistic so I'm VERY awkward and i can sometimes come across as either dry or too hyped! please keep this in mind while interacting w/ me

-✦ FICTKIN of many!! im evil like that :3

 ✦ I hide/block people who make me uncomfortable don't take it personally and make an alt to ask me what you did wrong. i did it for a reason and do not wish to interact w/ you.